 Grandes.
 Dad suffered a minor injury when the Embassy was

 to parking lots, while a neighbor woman would lean out her

 window yelling, "¡Cuidado, cuidado!"
 There was a creek

 that ran across the back of the lot, and a nice swimming pool

 inside the wall.
 I also spent many, many hours playing in an

 empty lot next door.
 I was especially fond of climbing a

 four-story mango tree.
 The branches were thick and easy to hold.

-I once told my mother I knew the school bus driver's name; it was
+I once told my mother I knew the school bus driver's name; it

 trees growing in the gardens.
 We listened to John Glenn's